 It is essential that joists are not overloaded during construction.
-Joints in joists should only be in place over a load-bearing support, or the joint be designed by a qualified Structural Engineer.
+Joints in joists should only be in place over a load-bearing support, or be designed by the Engineer.

 Joists should be restrained at supports using tightly fitted strutting.

 The minimum end bearing of the joists should be in accordance with the manufacturers instruction and the site specific design.
 Generally the minimum end bearing should be no less than 90mm, unless joist hangers are used, where the minimum bearing should be to the manufacturers specifications.